-If romaine lettuce recalls make you nervous–take charge!
-You can grow your own romaine lettuce for crisp, fresh, delicious salads.
+It’s easy grow your own romaine lettuce for crisp, fresh, delicious salads.
 Here’s everything you need to know to grow romaine lettuce in your garden.
 Includes recommended varieties and planting tips!

 Here in California, there have been one too many romaine lettuce recalls for my liking.
 Since we have a salad with dinner several times a week, we go through a lot of romaine lettuce–and I don’t want to take a chance with my family’s health.